fensak-io/dotfensak-deno-template/README.md

 1. Create a new repo against this template on GitHub.
 Refer to [the official documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for more details on using template repositories.
+1. Wait for the `bootstrap` [GitHub Actions](https://docs.github.com/en/actions) job to run.
+Remove the following files if you have GitHub Actions disabled on new repos in your Org:
+     1. `LICENSE`
+     1. `SECURITY.md`
+     1. `.github/workflows/bootstrap.yml`

 1. Add and define your own rules in the [rules folder](/rules).
 1. Update this README to suit your needs.